christopherattard/MoviesSystem/README.md

 ## Features

+The MoviesSystem API consists of the following features:

   1) A MovieController API containing:
     - method for obtaining security token for API authentication;
     - method for creating a movie entry;
     - method for updating a movie entry.

   2) A MovieListController API containing:
     - method for obtaining all movie entries;
     - method for getting a specific movie detail;
     - method for getting the top N movies by rating;
     - method for getting movies that fall under the specified genres;
     - method for obtaining movies that are asoociated with specified search words.

   3) Documentation of the APIs is done with Swagger UI.

   4) GraphQL queries for all the web methods defined in the MovieListController API.
-These can be executed from Postman.
+These can be triggered from Postman.

   5) GraphQL mutations for creating and updating a movie entry.
-These can be executed from Postman.
+These can be triggered from Postman.

-  6) PreloadGrainStartupTask.cs class loads the contents of movies.json file in the MovieList grain on startup.
+  6) The PreloadGrainStartupTask.cs class loads the contents of movies.json file in the MovieList grain on startup.

   7) In-memory cache is implemented on the web methods defined in the MovieListController API.

-  8) A small Xunit unit test project defines some unit tests on the movies.json file.
+  8) A small xUnit test project defines some unit tests on the movies.json file.